"It's a book about a book about a film about a house that is a labyrinth. In short, it's a book that is a labyrinth."

 Un-Person: The Minotaur does this with horrifying execution and effectiveness.

 One chapter is dedicated to scientific analysis of various materials recovered from the house.
 Sounds like it would answer a lot of questions, right?
 Well, Johnny says he accidentally destroyed most of the manuscript for that chapter.
 That's not the Unreveal, though — right after the missing analysis it's stated there was nothing unusual about the materials.
+(So basically we've just been spared a lot of pointless chemical semi-Techno Babble when we don't get the full analysis.)
 Except for the part that the different samples were from different ages, up to the point that part of the labyrinth is older than the solar system and is the same material as asteroids.
 Basically the house is just saying "screw you(r mind)" at any attempts at making sense of it.

 Meanwhile, at various points in the story, there will be footnotes asking the reader to refer to some document numbered Exhibit One through Six — all six exhibits have no actual content and are just notes by ZampanÚ to remind himself to write them.